mtrohman/heiswayi.github.io/_posts/2016-12-17-seriallog.md

 comments: true
 ---

 SerialLog is a simple console application I created to log any serial data received from a serial port.
 The only purpose is just to read incoming data from a serial communication and log the data into a log file.
-My intention of creating this simple program is for collecting a sample of data received from a client's PC serial port before I can proceed with a real application development that featured reading/writing data via a serial communication.
+My intention creating this simple program is for collecting a sample of data received from a client's PC serial port before I can proceed with a real application development that featured reading or writing data through a serial communication.

 ### Screenshot